AC Voltage measurement using PIC16F877A microcontroller

 What is bridge rectifier?

-Bridge rectifier is electronics circuit used to convert ac voltage into pulsating dc voltage.
-In other words it converts, negative cycle of AC voltage into positive cycle.
-Now the question is why we need bridge rectifier in this project?
-Because microcontrollers can’t reads negative voltage.
-Therefore we need to convert negative half cycle of AC voltage into positive cycle.
-Bridge rectifier is made using rectifier diodes connected in a form to form a bridge.
-1N4007 rectifier diodes are used to make H Bridge.
+The bridge rectifier is an electronic circuit used to convert AC voltage into pulsating DC voltage.
+Essentially, it transforms the negative cycle of AC voltage into a positive cycle.
+So why do we need a bridge rectifier in this project?
+It’s because microcontrollers are unable to read negative voltage.
+Consequently, we must convert the negative half cycle of AC voltage into a positive cycle.
+The bridge rectifier is constructed by connecting rectifier diodes in a specific arrangement to form a bridge.
+For this purpose, we employ 1N4007 rectifier diodes to create an H Bridge.

 Liquid crystal display or LCD is used to used to display value of measured ac voltage.
 16X2 LCD is used in this project.
 LCD is interfaced with pic16f877a microcontroller.
 IF you don’t know how to interface LCD with PIC16F877A microcontroller, check following article: